Everywhere on the Planet Microplastics Are Found Inside People

 Microplastics in Consumer Products and the Environment

-Cosmetics use microplastics as cleaning agents, as do many brands of toothpaste.
-Others are found in our tap water; up to 370,000 particles can be found in bottled water.
-Oceans, which are used as dumping grounds for plastic waste that breaks down over time into smaller particles, contain fish and other ocean products whose flesh is laced with them.
+Cosmetics, including many toothpaste brands, use microplastics as cleaning agents.
+They are often found in tap water; up to 370,000 particles can be found in bottled water.
+Oceans, used as dumping grounds for plastic waste that breaks down over time into smaller particles, contain fish and other ocean products whose flesh is laced with them.
 Eat and enjoy!

 Microplastics in the Food Supply